Utah’s Hogle Zoo’s College Internship Program allows students to utilize their classroom knowledge in a variety of real work settings.

-Internship applications are due March 1st and all available internships are filled by May 1.
-Internship period is from the first week of June and concludes in mid August.
-Interns must be available for this 10-week period and all internships are unpaid.
+Internship applications are due March 15th and all available internships are filled by May 1.
+Internship period is from May 30th – August 26th.
+Interns must be available for this 12-week period and all internships are unpaid.

 Utah’s Hogle Zoo is unable to award any college credits.
 The institution that the student attends will decide the credit, if any, and any additional academic requirements that must be completed during the student’s internship.
 Utah’s Hogle Zoo is willing to work with the different higher learning institutions in regards to completing scholastic requirements during the student’s internship.

 - Applicants must be currently enrolled in college and have completed at least one year of class work.